Stochastic PDE limit of the dynamic ASEP: Introduction

 \subsection{Acknowledgments}

-The authors would like to thank Alexei Borodin for early conversations related to this work.
-Ivan Corwin was partially supported by the Packard Fellowship for Science and Engineering, and by the NSF through DMS-1811143 and DMS-1664650
+The authors would like to thank Alexei Borodin for early conversations related to this work as well as an anonymous referee for many useful and substantive comments.
+Ivan Corwin was partially supported by the Packard Fellowship for Science and Engineering, and by the NSF through DMS-1811143 and DMS-1664650.